 The 25-year-old Venezuelan was bumped back down to Palm Beach from Springfield to open the season and after 11 relief appearances, went on the high-A club’s disabled list in early May, where he remained for the rest of the season.
 Garcia originally signed with the Cardinals in May 2010 and suited up with the Venezuelan Summer League Cards that season.

 A pair of 2009 Cardinals draftees who decided to take the team’s offer to come back for 2016, are eligible for free agency again.
 They are first basemen Jonathan Rodriguez and David Washington, with the latter becoming the system’s home run champion in 2016.

 The originally-signed player from 2008 is catcher-turned-relief pitcher Gerwuins Velazco.
 The right-hander spent six years in the system before his position change in 2015.

 Among the seven new free agents who joined the Cardinals this past season were three-fifths of the initial Memphis rotation.
 Deck McGuire remained all season, with the exception of one start with Springfield.
 J.C.
 Sulbaran was also sent down to Double-A, but did not return to Triple-A. Oft-injured Jeremy Hefner spent two months on the DL.

 Johnny Walter was added during the season from independent ball, making 14 starts between Palm Beach and Springfield.
-The other is a former MLB starter, but Daniel Bard was knocked around as a reliever after being activated at Palm Beach in mid-August.
+The other is a former MLB starter and setup man.
+A move to a sidearm delivery did not help Daniel Bard, who was knocked around as a reliever after being activated at Palm Beach in mid-August.

 Lefty reliever Bob Wheatley did not advance beyond Peoria while returning reliever Robby Rowland missed much of the season recovering from spring surgery to remove bone chips from his elbow and missing out on a non-roster invitation to MLB camp.